ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 associated document.
 This is accomplished with the following methods:
   - `loadTimeSeries(name)` returns a reference to a time series that is then passed to `addTimeSeries()`.
-  - `<doc>.addTimeSeries(timeSeriesRef)` adds the time series to the document `<doc>'.
+  - `<doc>.addTimeSeries(timeSeriesRef)` adds the time series to the document `<doc>`.

 {INFO: Important}
 Since the transformation script is run on document update, time series added explicitly (`addTimeSeries()`) will be loaded along with documents _only_ if document itself is changed.
-This means that incremented time series values won't be sent until a document they extend is modified.
+This means that modified time series values won't be sent until a document they extend is modified.
 {INFO/}

 {NOTE: Time series value override by ETL}
 Time series sent by ETL process always _override_ the existing value on the destination.
-ETL doesn't send an _increment_ time series command, it sets the value using a _put_ command.
+ETL doesn't send a command to modify a time series, it overrides the value using a _put_ command.
 {NOTE/}